omidarmat/webDevNotes/JavaScript/javascript-theory.md

 ## **Maps**

-Introduced in ES6, it is data structure that we can use to map values to keys, just like objects.
+Introduced in ES6, it is a data structure that we can use to map values to keys, just like objects.
 The big difference here is that in maps, keys can have any type, even objects or arrays, while in objects, keys can only be strings.
 And also note that even DOM elements, which are another type of objects, can be used as keys.

 ### **Creating maps**